ronin-rb/ronin-nmap/man/ronin-nmap-dump.1.md

 ## NAME

-ronin-nmap-dump - Dumps the targets from an nmap .xml file.
+ronin-nmap-dump - Dumps the targets from an nmap XML file.

 ## SYNOPSIS